azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 Now I can subset data by race, gender and age.
 I also need to rename the rows.

-- For the White group
+- Subset data for the White group

 ``` r
 #grab sub-table for all White group as "W1data"